-Everything to Know About Gucci’s Morbid Cruise 2019 Show
+Everything to Know About Gucci’s Death-Inspired Cruise 2019 Show

 Many of the early looks were adorned with glittering crosses, as earrings, chokers, brooches, and necklaces.
 Others carried the crosses by hand, as if in prayer.

 All these references serve to represent the fascination and costuming around death that inspired Michele more than the afterlife itself.
-After the show, Sir Elton John performed at the after-party for celebrities like A$AP Rocky, Saoirse Ronan, and Salma Hayek, lifting the mood.
+After the show, Sir Elton John performed at the after-party for celebrities like A$AP Rocky, Saoirse Ronan, and Salma Hayek.
+He dedicated “Rocket Man” to Michele and “Tiny Dancer” to Saoirse Ronan.
+Gucci truly embraced the rockstar lifestyle and also threw an after-after party, DJed by Keira Knightley’s husband James Righton.